jheddings/notional/docs/start.md

 ### Calling ###

-Calling a data object provides access to the underlying data strcuture, which typically contains the content of the object.
+Calling a data object provides access to the underlying data structure, which typically contains the content of the object.

 For example, to get the "checked" state of a `ToDo` block, we can use either the